databendlabs/databend/docs/doc/13-sql-reference/30-table-engines/00-fuse.md

 Fuse engine support following common case-insensitive options:

+- `bloom_index_columns = '<column> [, <column> ...]'`, specify the bloom index columns.
+The data type of `column` could be Map, Number, String, Date, or Timestamp.
+Bloom index default to be created on all supported columns.

 - `compression = '<compression>'`, `compression` could be `lz4`, `zstd`, `snappy`, `none`.
 Compression method defaults to be `zstd` in object storage but `lz4` in fs storage.

 - `storage_format = '<storage_format>'`, `storage_format` could be `parquet` and `native`.
 Storage format defaults to be `parquet` in object storage but `native` in fs storage.